Aberporth Coastal Path Walk

 The final section runs from Tresaith to Penbryn passing the caravan park on the way.
 Here you'll find a 1.5 mile (2.4 km) long sandy beach owned by the National Trust.
 The cliff tops here are also quite steep, providing fine views over Cardigan Bay.

-To extend the walk you can continue east to Llangranog where you can climb to the Pendinas Lochtyn hillfort.
-If you head west along the coast path you can visit the lovely town of Cardigan on the River Teifi Estuary.
+To extend the walk you can continue east to Llangrannog where you can climb to the Pendinas Lochtyn hillfort.
+See the Aberporth to Llangrannog Coastal Path Walk for more details.
+If you head west along the coast path you can visit the lovely town of Cardigan and the 13th century Cilgerran castle on the River Teifi Estuary.